google/fuzzbench/docs/developing-fuzzbench/adding_a_new_benchmark.md

 make run-$FUZZER_NAME-$BENCHMARK_NAME
 ```

-If everything works, submit the integration code via a GitHub pull request.
+If everything works, submit the integration in a GitHub pull request.